Last updated: May 2026

-If you are reading this on November 10, BFCM is 18 days away.
+If you are reading this in November, BFCM is just around the corner.
 Most strategy decisions are behind you.
-The good news, you still have time to close the gaps that cost brands money every year.
+The good news: you still have time to close the gaps that cost brands money every year.

 • Get written confirmation of capacity for BFCM week and the following two weeks.